sctmorgan00/MyRecipes-1/desserts/tart.md

    1. In a medium saucepan, heat half-and-half, milk, rum, and vanilla over medium heat, stirring frequently, just until bubbles form around edges of pan.
 (Do not boil.)
 Remove from heat.
    2. In a medium bowl, whisk together egg yolks and sugar.
 Slowly pour in hot milk mixture, whisking constantly.
 Strain mixture through a fine-mesh sieve.
 Use immediately.

+### The Whipped Cream Topping

+The next day before serving, create the whipped cream by whisking the heavy cream on high speed until indentations begin to form.
+Add the vanilla extract and give it a whisk to combine.
+Add the powdered sugar, and continue to whisk on high speed until you get a thick, frosting-like consistency.
+Fill a pastry bag fitted with a star tip with the whipped cream.
+Pipe the whipped cream onto the top of each tart, then dust with cinnamon.***